arcus-azure/arcus.testing/docs/versioned_docs/version-v2.2.0/04-Guidance/migrate-from-v1-to-v2.md

 # Migrate your test suite from Arcus.Testing v1 to v2
-This guide will walk you through the process of migrating your test suite from the Arcus.Testing v1 to the new major v2 release.
+This guide will walk you through the process of migrating your test suite from Arcus.Testing v1 to the new major v2 release.

 ## General
 * 🗑️ .NET 6 support is removed